TrueWill/FSM.NET/README.md

 (See the Samples folder for an example of this.)

+FSM machines are designed to be deserialized from text.
+This constraint makes it difficult to support actions or guards (behavior/code).
+While there are options (such as Roslyn), these would provide limited benefit without associating data with the state machine and supporting calling custom assemblies.
+It's a slippery slope that can lead to reinventing Windows Workflow Foundation.
+What's more, there are other libraries that already provide some of these features as internal DSLs (fluent interfaces, etc.).

 I do **not** want to make FSM complicated.
 If you want to fork the project and add the ability to run custom code on transitions, feel free, but I probably won't accept that pull request.
 In particular, I want the DSL to